This post may contain affiliate links. Please read our disclosure policy.

 How to make a basic overnight oats recipe – the ratio

 It’s all about the ratios to get the consistency you like.
-So try this suggested ratio below and then add more milk or use less milk until you find what works perfectly for you!
+So try the suggested ratio below and then add more milk or use less milk until you find what works perfectly for you!
 Once you nail down the ratio of the basic overnight oats recipe, the sky’s the limit with the flavor combinations and toppings.

 1 part oats + 1 part milk + ⅛ part seeds